Skip to content

 Office Administrator

-Martha Smith is the office administrator, the “go to” person keeping track of the church calendar, building space scheduling, in addition to assembling the Sunday Bulletin and Inkling Newsletter.
+Our office administrator is the “go to” person keeping track of the church calendar, building space scheduling, in addition to assembling the Sunday Bulletin and weekly e-Newsletter.

 Patrick McCreless